How To Start A Business in Ohio

 Business insurance is never at the top of anyone’s list of things they want to do when starting their business; however, business insurance may be critical to protecting your business.

 Even if insurance isn’t required, and there is a fire, theft, or personal injury lawsuit, the business owner may have to pay out-of-pocket damages and legal fees.
-Home-based businesses and side-businesses may want to consider business insurance, too, as personal home and vehicle policies may not cover in a business-related loss.
+Home-based businesses and side businesses may also want to consider business insurance as personal home and vehicle policies may not cover a business-related loss.

 Related: Setting up accounting for a business

-What are the steps to starting an LLC in Ohio?
+How hard is it to get an LLC in Ohio?

 1. Making sure the LLC name is available